-If any regulation of the law mandates rates to be paid in excess of those specified in this Agreement, the Employer shall implement any required changes.
+If any regulation of the law mandates rates to be paid above those specified in this Agreement, the Employer shall implement any required changes.
 Since the Facility is located in Seattle, the parties anticipate that the Employer shall be subject to Seattle's Minimum Wage increases that will increase each January 1st to reflect the rate of inflation (based on the Seattle-Tacoma-Bremerton Area Consumer Price Index for Urban Wage Earners and Clerical Workers; CPI-W).
-The parties agree to discuss any such Seattle Minimum Wage increase that is announced by September 30th of each year and agree on the specific minimum wage for the union classifications, working at Employer, prior to the January 1st effective date of such increase.
+The parties agree to discuss any such Seattle Minimum Wage increase announced by September 30th of each year and agree on the specific minimum wage for the bargaining unit classifications, if necessary.